freddygv/trabblex/README.md

 The chunk manager has difficulties knowing which protocol to use when not having it in the chunk_owners table -- added a quick, dirty fix

+The client now downloads all the chunks one by one, based on rarity (provided by the chunk manager)

+Each time a chunk has finished downloading, the client hashes it and verifies it.
+If hash is not correct, remove the source and start again.

 # Documentation

 | Software | Link |